banuvaithe/banuvaithe/index.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+We recommend including a README, or a file with information about yo

-Model 1
+Linear recression model
-Building Linear regression model to predict Bike rental daily count based on environmental factors
+The problem is to build a multiple linear regression model for the prediction of demand for shared bikes

 ## Header 2